 Features of a Field Service App

-- 64% of customers would never hire a company again if the technician was an hour or more late for a scheduled appointment.
+- 64% of customers would never hire a company again if the technician was an hour or later for a scheduled appointment.

 - 23% of customers wouldn’t rehire a company that was 30 minutes late.

 - 12% would never rehire a company that was 15 minutes late.

 However, managing this can be a nightmare for a company that has to schedule multiple jobs taking into consideration such factors as starting location, road traffic, technician’s skills, the seriousness of the job, time of appointment, etc. Manual scheduling throughout the day can be an exhausting task especially if you have a large pool of specialists.